KhronosGroup/SYCL_Reference/source/iface/buffer.rst

 ================  ==========

 Buffers are containers for data that can be read/written by both kernel and host.
-Data in a buffer cannot be directly via pointers.
+Data in a buffer cannot be directly accessed via pointers.
 Instead, a program creates an :ref:`buffer-accessor` that references the buffer.
 The accessor provides array-like interfaces to read/write actual data.
 Accessors indicate when they read or write